-The A3 methodology is a lean thinking process where the problem owner should go through the different steps of the model until there is a proper solution to be implemented.
+The A3 methodology is a lean thinking process where the problem owner should go through the model's different steps until there is a proper solution to be implemented.
 The owner needs to communicate actively with his colleagues and the mentor of the project.

 Let’s now examine the different steps that comprise the A3 process.

 First of all, you need to clarify the problem and briefly describe it.
 This is a starting point where the owner can add context and support the next steps.